 Her greatest motivation is not only to honor her own artist's voice but to encourage others to explore and share theirs as well, which led to the development of a STEAM inspired educational program, Makers 'N Shakers.
 Through creativity, communication, and understanding she believes that community connections can be deepened and lead to greater progress.

 Are you an artist looking for a studio?

-Currently, we have no studios available.
+Currently, all studios have been leased.
 Please contact us to be put on the waiting list.
 Semi private 100 square foot studios with high ceilings and cement floors.
-Please contact firstname.lastname@example.org or call 734-335-8759 to apply.
+Please contact email@example.com or call 734-335-8759 to apply.